ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 The function receives the keys and values of the JSON document as dedicated parameters.

-In addition, the JSON payload is made available to the function as-is (byte array) by using the `body` parameter, but in Base64-encoded form.
+In addition, the JSON payload is made available to the function as-is (byte array) by using the `__ce_body` parameter, but in Base64-encoded form.

 Example JSON content: